Acts 19:23–41 . . .

 - Q. 2 Can you think of situations today where someone in a respectable trade would be forced to choose between that trade and Christ?

-† Watch the "Visual Bible" video clip: Acts 18:12–19:40, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 18:12–19:41, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 The Riot in Ephesus